 Rule Reference: §809.52

-Boards must be aware that if a family experiencing homelessness owes a recoupment to a Board, the family is not eligible for until the recoupment is repaid in full.
+Boards must be aware that if a family experiencing homelessness owes a recoupment to a Board, the family is not eligible for CCS until the recoupment is repaid in full.

 Rule Reference: §809.117

-Note: There is no time limit on how long a family can qualify for if the family continues to meet the definition of homelessness at the time of eligibility redetermination.
+Note: There is no time limit on how long a family can qualify for CCS if the family continues to meet the definition of homelessness at the time of eligibility redetermination.

 D-601.a: McKinney-Vento Definition of Homelessness